Truth 8: “Everybody Plays The Fool: An Ode To The One That Got Away“

 And he does.

-For awhile you ache to hear from him– and don’t.
+For awhile you ache to hear from him – you don’t.

-You finish treatment– move back to NY– you get a job.
+You finish treatment – move back to NY – get a job.

 You think of him.

 Want to tell him – want him to know.

 I’m happy for you, he says – when you’re walking from lunch – I don’t know what you’re up to, don’t know how you’re doing-

 But I want you to know I’m so proud of you, Lindsey.

 I’m happy you went back to NYC – and I’m happy you’re healthy.

 You want to message him back – standing on the sidewalk with your phone in your hand – your Whole Food lunch in the other.